z3c0/blog/tech/algotrade/algotrade-0.md

 - [Marketstack](https://marketstack.com)

 For the purposes of our exercise, we'll be utilizing the data available from [eodhistoricaldata.com](https://eodhistoricaldata.com).
 Feel free to use a data source more to your liking.
-So long as the source you choose has close price history by day, you should be able easily emulate the steps of this tutorial.
+So long as the source you choose has close price history by day, you should be able to emulate the steps of this tutorial.

 ### Downloading the Data

-We can easily download data by utilizing the Pandas function `read_json`.
+We can download data by utilizing the Pandas function `read_json`.

 ``` python
 import configparser